cathoderaydude/FB2KNowPlayingOverlay/readme.md

 	* We will assume you used `C:\Code\FB2KNowPlayingOverlay`
 	* If you put it somewhere else, remember to change this in later steps!
 5. Install the foobar2000 plugin [Now Playing 2](https://github.com/foxx1337/foo_nowplaying2)
-6. Make sure you have Python installed.
-The latest version of python3 should be fine.
+6. Install Python
 	* I recommend running the installer as Administrator and telling it to install systemwide rather than for just your user.
  	* If you have problems launching the server or getting the album art to work, this might be why.
+7. Open a command prompt
+8. Type `pip install TinyTag`
+9. Type `pip install Pillow`

+All the components are now installed.

 ## Configuring foobar